aalokpandit/MemoryGame/README.md

 - **Colored Cards**: Each item has its own unique color with contrasting text for readability
 - **Win Detection**: Automatically detects when all pairs are matched
 - **Celebration**: Win screen with completion time and celebration emojis

+### Multiplayer Mode
+- **Players**: 2–4 players, capped by difficulty (max 2 on 4×4, 3 on 6×6, 4 on 8×8)
+- **Names**: Each player has a unique name (max 10 chars) entered before starting; names are locked once play begins
+- **Turn Logic**: A random player starts; matching keeps the turn, missing passes to the next player
+- **Panels**: Four corner panels show active highlight, dim inactive players, and track matches plus matched item list
+- **Winners**: Highest match count wins; ties are handled and reported; timer is shown on the end screen (hidden during multiplayer play)

 ### Technical Features
 - Responsive design that fits any screen size